BluecatEva01/Termux-Native_execute-Cpuminer_multi--Armv8/README.md

 Termux-Native_execute-Cpuminer
 ==============

+A native ARMv8 build of [cpuminer-multi](https://github.com/tpruvot/cpuminer-multi),
+tested and verified to compile **directly in Termux** without proot or external Linux rootfs.

 ####  ```markdown
   > ⚠️ Experimental build for Termux ARMv8 only.
   > Not guaranteed to work on other Android devices.
+  >This build disables all x86 assembly optimizations (-DNOASM)
+  >Only tested on ARMv8-A architecture.
+  >Other ARM variants (ARMv7, ARMv9, etc.) are untested.